Dynamic-Capital/Dynamic-Capital/docs/page-numbering-toc-guide.md

 - [ ] Verify headers and footers display the correct numeral style for each section break.

+#### How to Complete These Tasks

+- **Assign Roman numerals to front matter**
+  1. Insert a section break between the cover content and the acknowledgments or abstract.
+  2. Open the page-number formatting dialog and choose Roman numerals (`i, ii, iii`).
+  3. Ensure “Apply to: This section” is selected so later sections can use a different style.
+  4. Confirm the numbering starts at `i` by using the “Set value” option.
+- **Switch to Arabic numerals for the main body**
+  1. Place the cursor on the first page of the introduction.
+  2. Add another section break (next page) to isolate the main content.
+  3. Re-open the page-number formatting dialog, select Arabic numerals, and set the starting number to `1`.
+- **Validate continuous or section-based numbering**
+  1. Review the document requirements or stakeholder guidance.
+  2. In the page-numbering options, choose either “Continue from previous section” (continuous) or “Restart at 1” (section-based).
+  3. Scroll through each section break to ensure the numbering behaves as intended.
+- **Check header/footer numeral styles**
+  1. Toggle the “Link to Previous” option off in headers/footers where styles change.
+  2. Verify the displayed numeral style matches the page-number settings for the current section.
+  3. Update header/footer fields if the numeral style is inherited from the wrong section.

 ## Table of Contents (TOC)

 The TOC acts as the map of your document and should list the major sections